scale-it/algo-builder/docs/guide/algob-console.md

 In the  `examples/asa` directory:
 1. Follow the README file
-2. deploy the assets and smart contracts using `algob deploy`
+2. deploy assets and smart contracts using `algob deploy`

 This will deploy your assets (`gold` and `tesla` in this case) and store asc1 `logic signature` in checkpoint for delegated approval mode.
 Also, let's initialize some of the accounts which we will use in further transactions.

-Open a console session and initialize `master account` using `deployer` object
+Open a console session using `algob console` and initialize `master account` using `deployer` object
 ```bash
 algob> masterAccount = deployer.accountsByName.get("master-account")
 ```
 ![image](https://user-images.githubusercontent.com/33264364/97816308-735e8080-1cba-11eb-970d-50f8e3217d8f.png)

-Similarly, initialize few more accounts as well (check `algob.config.js` for more info regarding these example accounts)
+Similarly, initialize few more accounts (check `algob.config.js` for more info regarding these example accounts)
 ```bash
 goldOwner = deployer.accountsByName.get("alice");
 john = deployer.accountsByName.get("john");
 bob = deployer.accountsByName.get("bob");
 ```

-You can also retreive asset information from checkpoint.
+You can also retreive asset information from checkpoints.
 Eg.
 ```bash
 algob> deployer.asa
 Map(1) {